amrit110/inclusive_images_challenge/journal.md

 - [x] Add function to train model ensemble.

-- [x] Check if CNN-RNN baseline training seems promising, if so implement beam-search algorithm for inference.

-- [x] Investigate Virtual Adversarial Training, to be able to train using semi-supervision on the stage-1 test set.

-- [x] Investigate using word embeddings for labels.

 ### Final submission approach

 * Basic multi-label classifier, with image size cropped to 128 x 128.